freshwebio/cloud-uno/README.md

 Cloud::1 enables running cloud services on your local machine for faster, cheaper, end-to-end development.

-*If you were wondering, the name Cloud::1 (cloud one) is derived from the ::1 IPv6 address that is the shorthand for the loopback localhost ip.*
+*If you were wondering, the name Cloud::1 (cloud uno) is derived from the ::1 IPv6 address that is the shorthand for the loopback localhost ip.*

 ## Prerequisites